 Commercial payers generally include Entresto at the non-preferred or brand tier of their formularies.
-Aetna generally covers Entresto at the third (i.e., non-preferred) tier of its three-, four-, and five-tier commercial plans, and at the second (i.e., brand-name) tier of its two-tier commercial plans, subject to prior authorization in all cases.
-Entresto is listed as a non-formulary drug for members with a two-tier closed formulary Aetna Value plan.
-CIGNA places Entresto in the third (i.e., non-preferred) tier of its three-tier national drug list and requires prior authorization.
-Humana covers Entresto with prior authorization on tier two of its Rx2 Traditional plans, and at tier three of its Rx3 Traditional, Rx4 Traditional, and high deductible health plan (HDHP) formularies.
-The drug is listed under Group B (i.e., drugs for controlling long-term conditions) for Humana's RxImpact plan, which pays a fixed amount toward drugs in one of four categories based on their ability to prevent serious medical episodes.
-Regional private payer Health Net covers Entresto on the third tier (i.e., non-preferred, covered drugs not on the Health Net drug list, or drugs approved as medically necessary by Health Net) of their Essential Rx Drug List and their 3-tier formularies.
-Anthem is the only payer to list Entresto as a preferred drug, placing it on the second tier of its three- and four-tier plans, but the drug is excluded from the 2015 and 2016 California Select Drug formulary.
+Aetna generally covers Entresto at the third (i.e., non-preferred) tier of its three-, four-, and five-tier commercial plans, and at the second (i.e., brand-name) tier of its two-tier commercial plans, subject to prior authorization in most cases.
+Entresto is listed as a non-formulary drug for members with a two-tier closed formulary Aetna Value plan.75 CIGNA places Entresto in the third (i.e., non-preferred) tier of its three-tier national drug list and requires prior authorization.76 Humana covers Entresto with prior authorization on tier two of its Rx2 Traditional plans, and at tier three of its Rx3 Traditional, Rx4 Traditional, and high deductible health plan (HDHP) formularies.
+The drug is listed under Group B (i.e., drugs for controlling long-term conditions) for Humana's RxImpact plan, which pays a fixed amount toward drugs in one of four categories based on their ability to prevent serious medical episodes.77 Blue Shield of California places Entresto on the third tier of its standard drug formulary, which denotes a non-formulary brand drug, and requires prior authorization with unspecified requirements.78 Regional private payer Health Net covers Entresto on the third tier (i.e., non-preferred, covered drugs not on the Health Net drug list, or drugs approved as medically necessary by Health Net) of their Essential Rx Drug List and their 3-tier formularies.79 Anthem is the only payer to list Entresto as a preferred drug, placing it on the second tier of its three- and four-tier plans, but the drug is excluded from the 2015 and 2016 California Select Drug formulary.80